-It’s good practice when using both wood or metal type to thoroughly clean each element after any printing.
-Due to the age of most metal type (that which has not been newly cast) there is a high probability that there will be a ‘build up’ of ink deposits on it.
-Impacting upon the integrity of its print.
-Cleaning type will expand its lifespan and ensure the definition of print (specifically for ornaments) is increased.
+It’s good practice when using both wood or metal type to thoroughly clean each element before and after printing.
+Due to the age of most metal type (that which has not been newly cast) there is a high probability that there will be a ‘build up’ of ink deposits and dust on it.
+This will impact upon the integrity of any print you make from it.
+Cleaning type will expand its lifespan and ensure the definition of print (specifically for more ornamental elements) is increased.

-The metals used in the manufacture of type have limitations due to their softness and they won’t stand up to aggressive cleaning, the use of abrasives or wire brushing.
-This impacts on the options available to clean and restore very dirty type.
+The metals used in the manufacture of type have limitations due to their softness and won’t stand up to any aggressive cleaning.
+The use of abrasives or wire brushing is not recommended and therefore this impacts on the options available to clean and restore very dirty type.

 Where metal type has low levels of ink residue, this can bee cleaned by soaking each element overnight in white spirit.
 The following day use a soft brush (an old tooth brush as long as the bristles are not too stiff) to work the ink ‘build up’ off.
 Rinse the ink debris and clean off the excess white spirit with a rag before applying protective oil and storing type safely in a case or galley tray.